UBER-OSM-Project/Walking-Line-Accuracy/README.md

   1. Creating and updating walking paths and sidewalks to enhance walkability.
   2. Mapping indoor airport features such as terminals, entrances, security checks, elevators, and escalators for improved indoor navigation.
-  3. Collaborating with local operations teams
+  3. Collaborating with local operations teams for groundtruth validation and accuracy
   4. Ensuring all edits comply with OSM’s Organized Editing Best Practices.